tanav2202/Stats-and-ML/README.md

 **To work with vector.py file and paste it in you ML code**

 It contains functions that do basic vector work -

 - Print
 - return magnitude
 - return normal vecotor
 - Add 2 vectors
 - subtract 2 vectors
 - scalar multiplication

+### 2. Statistics